schorschii/Jabber4Linux/README.md

 - video telephony
 - SRTP/ZRTP encrypted calls

+You can put Jabber4Linux in your autostart with parameter `--hidden` to start it only with the tray icon.

-For debugging / reporting bugs, please start Jabber4Linux from Terminal and have a look and report the debug output.
+For debugging / reporting bugs, please start Jabber4Linux from Terminal with parameter `--debug` and have a look and report the debug output.

 Stars & contributions welcome!